-When: Two Preelection Statements due before election, and Semi-Annual Statements thereafter until committee is terminated.
+When: Two pre-election statements due before election, and semi-annual statements thereafter until committee is terminated.

-- Exception for officeholders earning under \$200/yr. from the office and have inactive committees.
-(Gov. Code Sec.
+- Exception for officeholders earning under \$200/yr. from the office and having inactive committees.
+(Govt.
+Code Sec.
 84200) - If 410 filed before June 30, then 460 due July 31.